solana-foundation/solana-improvement-documents/proposals/0179-stricter-verification.md

 `call imm` (opcode `0x85`) must only be allowed to jump to a program counter previously registered as the start of a function.
 Otherwise `VerifierError::InvalidFunction` must be thrown.
-Functions must be registered if they are present in the symbol table.
+Functions are registered by presence in the symbol table.
 The entrypoint to the program must also define a valid function.

 ### Runtime check for callx